 Because they’re frozen, Good Chop cuts should be thawed before cooking.
 USDA guidelines recommend thawing your meat for at least 24 hours in the refrigerator at a temperature between 35°-40°F. (Surprisingly, Good Chop doesn’t include thawing instructions).

-I chose one representative “cut” from the beef, chicken, pork, and seafood selections.
+I chose 1 representative “cut” from the beef, chicken, pork, and seafood selections.
 As I mentioned earlier, there are no recipes included in the box, nor does Good Chop offer recipes on its site.
 Their products are fabulous, but what you do with them is entirely up to you.

 Good Chop’s organic chicken breasts get their start on a family farm in Virginia.
-Farms and processing facilities are certified humane by two different third-party groups, and their chicken feed is 100% organic and non-GMO.
+Farms and processing facilities are certified humane by 2 different third-party groups, and their chicken feed is 100% organic and non-GMO.
 But don’t take their word for it – check the Farm ID that lets you trace your chicken breasts back to their farm.

 Alaskan Sockeye salmon is loaded with heart-healthy omega-3 oils, and Good Chop’s Sockeye salmon filets are among the best you can buy.
 There are no chemicals, no coloring, and no bones.
 And this wild-caught salmon isn’t just tasty and nutritious, it’s certified as sustainable by the Marine Stewardship council.

-If you’re in the mood for grilling, Good Chop’s St. Louis pork ribs will be the star of a barbecue you won’t forget.
+Good Chop’s St. Louis pork ribs will be the star of a barbecue you won’t forget.
 These ribs are cut from the belly, not the back, so they’re meatier.
 And because these hogs are fed a strictly vegetarian diet after weaning, they have a sweet, juicy taste that’ll have you swearing off grocery store pork forever.

 The St. Louis pork rib cut is a full 2.6-pound rib rack cut in half for convenience.